lloydskie/mubiee/README.md

 - Responsive design using Bootstrap
 - Easy to add new movies in `script.js`
 - Movie details and posters from TMDB (The Movie Database)
-- Video streams are fetched from external servers (not Cloudflare R2)
+- Video streams are fetched from external servers
 - Hosted on GitHub Pages for fast, free static hosting

 ## How to use